 Mentorship has played an important role in my life and career.
 One of my goals has been to provide the same excellent mentorship and support I received to students pursuing health care professions.
 Our team puts tremendous energy into providing a comprehensive internship program that teaches team work, creative problem solving, promotes leadership, and contributes to the development of thoughtful, compassionate adults.
 Our students are expected to do the sometimes tedious work of data collection and analysis.
-They are also expected to create an independent project and many students are able to present their results as posters at national conferences; some continue on to complete their projects from beginning to end, resulting in a published peer-reviewed manuscript.
+They are also expected to create an independent project and many students are able to present their results as posters at national conferences; some continue on to complete their projects, resulting in a published peer-reviewed manuscript.

 Whether it's through participating in volunteer work at World Medical Relief, shadowing physicians and nurses in clinic, or meeting one-on-one with faculty or staff, our students have expressed their appreciation for experiences that are often life changing.
 For some, it solidifies their intent to pursue a health care profession; for others, it allows them to consider other areas in health care they did not know existed.

 Each day I am grateful for the opportunity to be involved with this vibrant group of dedicated professionals.
 I have learned, and hopefully continue to convey to others, how to conduct thoughtful, needed research while having fun and leaving a lasting impact.
 I continue to reflect on how our work has made a difference to patients’ lives and my goal is to continue to foster this in our future leaders.